zorua98741/PS4-Rich-Presence-for-Discord/README.md

 ## Aditional information
 in the interest of brevity, all additional information has been moved to pages on the [wiki](https://github.com/zorua98741/PS4-Rich-Presence-for-Discord/wiki).

+## Known issues
+putting the PS4 into rest mode or disconnecting it from the internet and then turning it back on/reconnecting it can cause the FTP server to not respond.
+To fix, disable and re-enable the FTP server.

 ## Acknowledgment
 - [PS2 games.md](https://github.com/zorua98741/PS4-Rich-Presence-for-Discord/blob/main/PS2%20games.md) sourced from [Veritas83](https://github.com/Veritas83/PS2-OPL-CFG/blob/master/test/PS2-GAMEID-TITLE-MASTER.csv)